AdobeDocs/cai-soft-binding-api/src/pages/index.md

 print(f"Base64 encoded watermark: {encoded_watermark_string}")
 ```

+The result is a base 64 encoded value like `MioxMDAxMDAxMTAxMTAwMDAxMDAxMTEwMDEwMDExMTAxMDAwMTExMTEwMDEwMTAwMTExMDEwMDAwMTEwMDEwMTEwMTExMA==`

 ### Retrieve manifest IDs that match the watermark

 Use the `/matches/byContent` route with the the value of `encoded_watermark_string` (the base64-encoded watermark with "2*" prepended), to fetch the manifest IDs that match the watermark.

 The API supports the following query parameters:
 - `alg`: The fingerprint algorithm applied; must be one of the [C2PA approved fingerprint algorithms](https://opensource.contentauthenticity.org/docs/durable-cr/sb-algs).
 [Adobe Content Authenticity](https://contentauthenticity.adobe.com/) uses `com.adobe.icn.dense`, the [Adobe Image Comparator Network Dense Fingerprint](https://openaccess.thecvf.com/content/CVPR2021W/WMF/html/Black_Deep_Image_Comparator_Learning_To_Visualize_Editorial_Change_CVPRW_2021_paper.html).